hishamarashini/RPS_Game/README.md

 **Credits**
 Content
-- The code async explanation was taken from w3School
+- The reference of code async explanation was from w3School

 Media
 - The images from google clipart images.